 - Vacation time and number of hours I want to work

 I then used the following equation to establish that goal rate.

-(Desired Net Income + Annual Expenses + Annual Taxes) / Annual Hours = Hourly Rate
+(Desired Net Annual Income + Annual Business Expenses + Annual Taxes) / Annual Hours = Hourly Rate

 To determine your annual hours think about the amount of time – or the amount of hours – you want to work.